 Excel fans turned Google Sheets users can rejoice.
-XLMiner ToolPak is another add-on that increases the power of Google Sheets.
+XLMiner Analysis ToolPak is another add-on that increases the power of Google Sheets.
 When Google first launched Sheets, it changed the game for many spreadsheet users, allowing for real-time collaboration from any device at any time.
-And as amazing as this new style of spreadsheets was, advanced Excel users were left out of the excitement.
-Google Sheets was pretty basic and did not have some of the advanced features that select users need to process and perform statistical analyses.
-However, Google Sheets and Excel have both changed a lot over the years.
+But as amazing as this new style of spreadsheets was, advanced Excel users were left out of the excitement.
+This because Google Sheets was pretty basic and did not have some of the advanced features that select users need to process and perform statistical analyses.
+However, Google Sheets and Excel both changed a lot over the years.
 Excel has created a collaborative, online component.
-Google Sheets has become more advanced to keep up with the competition.
-They have improved their own features and introduced add-ons, a feature that allows 3rd party developers to create tools that boost the capabilities of Sheets.
+Whereas Google Sheets has become more advanced to keep up with the competition.
+Sheets has improved their own features and introduced add-ons, a feature that allows 3rd party developers to create tools that boost the capabilities of Sheets.

 Statistical analysis is performed by research scientists, analysists, government organizations, non-profits, and private companies.
 Being able to correctly understand data allows us to make better decisions in finance, investment, production, distribution, scheduling, and more.
 Users are using this add-on to predict flight delays and even optimize professional football scheduling.
 How will you use XLMiner Analysis ToolPak to change the world around you?

 It is really simple to get add-ons for Sheets!
-The fastest way to get XLMiner Analysis Toolpak is to click this link that will take you directly to the web store.
-Simply click the Free button and the add-on will be added to your Google Sheets account.
+The fastest way to get XLMiner Analysis Toolpak is to click this link that will take you directly to the Google Workspace Marketplace.
+Simply click the Install button and the add-on will be added to your Google Sheets account.

 - Click the Get add-ons button